Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

 and the bottom topography also containing a jump at $x=0$:

-We compute the numerical solutions by the three studied schemes until the final time $t=0.03$ on a uniform mesh with $\dx=1/250$.
-The obtained results ($h$, $q$, and $E$) are shown in Figure \ref{fig211}, where one can observe that the solutions computed by both Schemes 2 and 3 are oscillatory, whereas Scheme 1 solution is oscillation-free.
-In order to further study the performance of Schemes 1--3, we refine the mesh to $\dx=1/2500$ and compare the high-resolution solutions of the three studied schemes; see Figure \ref{fig212}.
-One can observe that the high-frequency oscillations produced by Scheme 3 on a coarse mesh, were almost suppressed when the mesh was refined, whereas Scheme 2, which does not employ any LCD, still produces oscillations, which can be clearly seen in the zoom views shown in the right column.
+We compute the numerical solutions by the three studied schemes until the final time $t=0.03$ on a uniform mesh with $\dx=1/200$ together with the reference solution computed by Scheme 1 on a much finer mesh with $\dx=1/10000$.
+The obtained results ($h$, $q$, and ${\cal E}$) are shown in Figure \ref{fig211}, where one can observe that the solutions computed by both Schemes 2 and 3 are oscillatory, whereas Scheme 1 solution is oscillation-free.
+In order to further study the performance of Schemes 1--3, we refine the mesh to $\dx=1/2500$ and compare the high-resolution solutions of the three studied schemes together with the reference solution computed by Scheme 1 on a much finer mesh with $\dx=1/10000$; see Figure \ref{fig212}.
+One can observe that the high-frequency oscillations produced by Scheme 3 on a coarse mesh were almost suppressed when the mesh was refined, whereas Scheme 2, which does not employ any LCD, still produces oscillations, which can be clearly seen in the zoom views shown in the right column.